Secured by Hashlock

 1. Connect Your Wallet: Connect to the DAO interface with a wallet that does not hold governance tokens

-• Why you want to join the DAO
+3. Write Your Introduction: Describe yourself and why you want to join the DAO

 Join Request Process